 Attached is the report of our most recent evaluation of NIST-F1, a cesium fountain primary frequency standard.
-The report period is for the 15 day interval from MJD 54384 to 54399.
-However, the fountain was operated in a nearly continuous fashion over a shorter evaluation interval from MJD 54388.0 to 54396.68.
-This NIST-F1 run is different from previous evaluations in that it is relatively short, only 15 days long, and we have used data from previous evaluations to determine the spin exchange shift.
-This "mini" evaluation was performed in part to verify the unusual data from other fountains reported in Circular T 237.
-In the future we will continue to perform full evaluations (multiple atom densities) three or four times each year, but may also perform a few "mini" evaluations each year as a supplement to the full evaluations.
+The report period is for the 15 day interval from MJD 54554 to 54569.
+However, the fountain was operated in a nearly continuous fashion over a shorter evaluation interval from MJD 54561.6 to 54567.9.
+This report is like the November 2007 evaluation in that it is relatively short, only 15 days long, and only one atom density was used.
+Again, we have used data from previous full evaluations to determine the spin exchange shift.
+Note that a different maser was used as the reference.